A Context-Contrastive Inference Approach To Partial Diacritization: Performance Indicators

-We combine the Partial DER and Hidden DER into one general measure of the total expected error when a human reads partially diacritized text.
-The Hidden DER indicator is proxy for the expected human error on undiacritized text, while Partial DER reports the actual model error on the diacritized text subset.
-We weigh both numbers by SR and report the Reading-DER (\newterm{R-DER}) as:
+We combine the Partial DER and Basic DER into one general measure of the total error in a partially diacritized text.
+The Basic DER indicator is used as a proxy which may be taken as an upper bound for mistakes made by an experienced reader.
+Formally, this indicator incorporates the error of the non-contextual model for the unmarked text, and of the contextual-model for the marked text (because the system explicitly annotates it).
+Thus \newterm{RE-DER} (Reader DER) is: